 We recommend consulting with an eviction specialist before you accept partial payments during a possible eviction.

-Accepting Partial Payments Online
+Accepting and Blocking Partial Payments Online

 Using Zuby, landlords can collect partial payments for free and automatically charge a late fee should rent not be paid in full by the end of your grace period.